CXuesong/JsonRpc.Standard/README.md

 ## Server

 It's somewhat like the implementation of a Controller in ASP.NET.
-Inheirt from `JsonRpcService`, write your methods, and mark them either as a request or a notification with `JsonRpcMethodAttribute`.
+Derive from `JsonRpcService`, write your methods, and mark them either as a request or a notification with `JsonRpcMethodAttribute`.

 *   The default JSON RPC method name is the camel-case form of the CLR method name.